-He started life in a black township, hauling himself up, turning back because of oppressive obstacles, and trying something new, over and over.
-So says Wiki.
+He started life in a black township, hauling himself up, turning back because of racial obstacles, and trying something new, over and over (from here).

 Allister Sparks has written, ‘During the years when the black political leadership was imprisoned, he stepped forward and played a major role so that whites were still able to hear a confident, outspoken, authentic black voice.’

-He chaired the post-apartheid Truth and Reconciliation Commission — a huge achievement of leadership, moral leadership, gift of the gab.
+He chaired the post-apartheid Truth and Reconciliation Commission — a huge achievement of leadership, of moral leadership, of gift of the gab.

-He has an educated sophistication with words — he looks for the right one and gets it bang-on, like ‘sneering’ for Trevor Manuel; and he criticized an investigative commission in apartheid days as being ‘like blind men judging the Chelsea Flower Show.’
+He has an educated sophistication with words — looking for the right one and getting it bang-on, like using the word ‘sneering’ for Trevor Manuel; and criticizing an investigative commission in apartheid days as being ‘like blind men judging the Chelsea Flower Show.’
+Very British too.

-For decades now he has billed and cooed, beamed and chuckled, and skipped his way around the world receiving prizes from the hands of men.
+For decades he billed and cooed, beamed and chuckled, and skipped his way around the world receiving prizes from the hands of men.
 What a way for a man of God to carry on!
 To Sepp Blatter, about to hand him a prize, he said, ‘Ooh, you would see I was blushing if it weren’t for the colour of my skin.’ — Playing the black role for the white folks who are ashamed of their previous racism.
 A new kind of Uncle Tom.

 He bounces in the surf with Hollywood star Will Smith, and chats with Sir Richard Branson.
 He is an international celebrity like they are, and talks the same modern ideology of human goodness like they do.

-Yet he can be toughly realistic in his own life –- his wife and he got a court injunction and laid charges against a grand-daughter for doing physical damage (flying crockery) to their family home.
+Yet he can be toughly realistic – his wife and he got a court injunction and laid charges against a grand-daughter for doing physical damage (flying crockery) to their family home.

-If the Arch makes you cringe, then remember there are Princes of the Church even worse in their version of Christianity.
-But I suspect there are ones much better.
+If the Arch makes you cringe, then remember there are Princes of the Church even worse.
+But there are ones much better.
 I heard one once in Ely Cathedral, a cleric of middling rank, standing at a lectern in the middle of the afternoon with sightseers milling about, and giving a little talk of tough realism.
 Where can one find them today?